aniicossio1997/my-store/README.md

 ## Getting Started

-You have add file .env.local and writing NEXT_PUBLIC_PRODUCTS=URLS_API, to connect the product API with the APP.
+First You have add file .env.local and writing NEXT_PUBLIC_PRODUCTS=URLS_API, to connect the product API with the APP.

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev